-Graduate Student Success means fostering a sense of belonging and creating a supportive, inclusive environment for all graduate students.
+Graduate Student Success means fostering a sense of belonging and creating a supportive environment for all graduate students.
 The Graduate College is committed to enhancing community, promoting well-being, and offering opportunities for personal, academic, and professional growth through events, safe spaces, and welcoming initiatives.

 Grad Success and Belonging at Iowa

-• Sponsoring events and identity-supportive programming through our Connecting Communities and Scholars' Table
+• Sponsoring events and programming through our Connecting Communities and Scholars' Table

 • Providing training, networking, community building, and celebrating achievements to establish a foundation of support on campus.